soy-andrey-semyonov/ngx-treeview/projects/ngx-treeview/README.md

 - [Lodash](https://lodash.com)
 - [Bootstrap 4](https://getbootstrap.com)

-This component is currently supporting Bootstrap 4.
-If you are using Bootstrap 4 alpha 6, please downgrade to the older version 1.0.10.
+This component is currently supporting Bootstrap 5.

 You can customize CSS yourself to break down dependencies to Bootstrap.